dotnet/orleans/src/Documentation/implementation/streams_implementation.md

 );
 ```

-The above code configures the GeneratorAdapter to use a queue mapper with 8 queues, and balences the queues across the cluster using the DynamicClusterConfigDeploymentBalancer.
+The above code configures the GeneratorAdapter to use a queue mapper with 8 queues, and balances the queues across the cluster using the `DynamicClusterConfigDeploymentBalancer`.

 ### Pulling Protocol<a name="Pulling-Protocol"></a>